timothymin/timothymin.github.io/_posts/2025-04-15-policy-gradient.md

 \end{align}
 $$

-This vanilla policy gradient is also called REINFORCE algorithm.
+This vanilla policy gradient is known as REINFORCE algorithm.